qfwc258/circuidipity/content/2014-09-26-pingparade4.rst

 Let's go!
 =========

 Getting its start hacking the original `Linksys WRT54G <https://en.wikipedia.org/wiki/Linksys_WRT54G_series#WRT54G>`_, OpenWrt and its volunteer developers now support a `wide and growing range of hardware <http://wiki.openwrt.org/toh/start>`_.
-The project hosts software packages that lay out a smorgasboard of extra possibilities: more network tools with more fine-grained controls, plus a range of server capabilities... manage printers, connect external USB drives for backup, host files/torrents/VOIP/VPNs.
+The project hosts software packages that lay out a smorgasbord of extra possibilities: more network tools with more fine-grained controls, plus a range of server capabilities... manage printers, connect external USB drives for backup, host files/torrents/VOIP/VPNs.

 I am currently using an OpenWrt-supported `TP-Link TL-WR841N <http://wiki.openwrt.org/toh/tp-link/tl-wr841nd>`_ router (~$25CAN) with: